West African Examinations Council

-The West African Examinations Council (WAEC) is a foremost examination board established by law to determine the examinations required in the public interest in the English-speaking West African countries, to conduct the examinations, and to award certificates comparable to those of equivalent examining authorities internationally.
+The West African Examinations Council (WAEC) is an examination board for English-speaking West African countries.
 Established in 1952, the council conducts exit examinations in 5 English-speaking countries of West Africa (Ghana, Nigeria, Sierra Leone, Liberia, and the Gambia).
 The council has an endowment fund to contribute to education in West Africa through lectures and aid to those who cannot afford education.

-Dr. Adeyegbe, former head of WAEC Nigeria (2004), said, "The council has developed a team of well-trained and highly motivated staff and has administered examinations that are valid and relevant to the educational aspirations of member countries."
 In a year, over three million candidates registered for the exams coordinated by WAEC.
-The council also helps other examination bodies (both local and international) in coordinating examinations.

 History

 The University of Cambridge Local Examinations Syndicate, the University of London School Examinations Matriculation Council, and West African Departments of Education met in 1948 concerning education in West Africa.

-The meeting was called to discuss the future policy of education in West Africa.
-At the meeting, they appointed Dr. George Barker Jeffery (Director of the University Of London Institute Of Education) to visit some West African countries so as to see the general education level and requirements in West Africa.
+They appointed Dr. George Barker Jeffery (Director of the University Of London Institute Of Education) to visit some West African countries so as to see the general education level and requirements in West Africa.
 At the end of Jeffery's three-month visit (December 1949–March 1950) to Ghana, the Gambia, Sierra Leone, and Nigeria, he tendered a report (since known as the Jeffery Report) strongly supporting the need for a West African Examination Council and making detailed recommendations on the composition and duties of the council.
 Following this report, the groups met with the governments of these countries, and they agreed on establishing a West African Examination Council, fully adopting Jeffery's recommendations.

 The Establishment of the Council

-The legislative assemblies of Nigeria, Ghana, Sierra Leone, and the Gambia passed an ordinance (West African Examinations Council Ordinance No. 40) approving the West African Examination Council in December 1951.
+The legislative assemblies of Nigeria, Ghana, Sierra Leone, and the Gambia passed an ordinance (West African Examinations Council Ordinance No. 40) approving the Examination Council in December 1951.
 The Ordinance agreed to the coordination of exams, and issuing of certificates to students in individual countries by the West African Examination Council.
 Liberia later issued their ordinance in 1974, at the annual meeting held in Lagos, Nigeria.
 After the success of forming an examination council, the council called a first meeting in Accra, Ghana, in March 1953.
 In the meeting, the registrar briefed everybody about the progress of the council.
 In that same meeting, five committees were formed to assist the council.
 These committees are: Administrative and Finance Committee, the School Examinations Committee, the Public Service Examinations Committee, the Professional, Technical, and Commercial Examinations Committee, and the Local Committee.
 The total number of people present for this meeting was 26.

-Attendance of first meeting

-Below is the list of people who were present during the first meeting held by the West African Examination Council.